What are dental implants?

 - Good general health

-When you already have significant gum loss in your aesthetic zone, which is your upper front teeth area, implant-supported dentures may be your option because we can also recreate your gum area.
+When you already have significant gum loss in your aesthetic zone, your upper front teeth area, implant-supported dentures may be your option because we can also recreate your gum area.

 How much is the average cost of a dental implant?